 For general meetings, the situation at present is that the articles of association have to expressly authorize the remote participation of shareholders.
-(However, see below for probable new government measures to allow remote participation in general meetings.)

 The following conditions need to be met:

-- The notice convening the general meeting must mention the possibility of remote participation and provide a detailed description of the procedure for electronic participation. - All shareholders must be identifiable and every shareholder must take part in real time. - The minutes of the general meeting must consist of a transcript of the (video)call (i.e., mention what was discussed and what was decided) and must mention any technical problems and incidents that disrupted participation in the general meeting.
+- The notice convening the general meeting must mention the possibility of remote participation and provide a detailed description of the procedure for electronic participation.
+T - All shareholders must be identifiable and every shareholder must take part in real time. - The minutes of the general meeting must consist of a transcript of the (video)call (i.e., mention what was discussed and what was decided) and must mention any technical problems and incidents that disrupted participation in the general meeting.